Admission to Graduate Study

 A student may be admitted to the MS degree program with provisional status if their qualifications are minimally deficient.
 Such students will be advanced to full graduate status after removal of the identified deficiencies.
 Students are expected to gain full graduate status by the time they complete 18 credits or, equivalently, one academic year of full-time graduate studies.
 Students with provisional status are not allowed to hold a teaching assistantship.

-This status allows a student to take graduate-level courses for one term without enrolling in a graduate program.
-Temporary status is appropriate for a student who:
+This status allows a student to take graduate-level courses without enrolling in a graduate program.
+Special status is appropriate for a student who:

 - Wants to take one or more specific courses for which they have the necessary qualifications;